 Orion represents a legendary hunter from Greek mythology, with the constellation’s second and third brightest stars, Betelgeuse (red supergiant) and Bellatrix, forming the giant’s huge shoulders.
-Orion’s belt lies on the celestial equator and so Orion is equally visible from both hemispheres.
-The imaginary sword hanging from his belt contains the Orion Nebula (M42) while further below, the blue super giant stars Rigel and Salph form the giant’s legs
+Orion’s belt lies on the celestial equator, and so the Orion constellation is equally visible from both hemispheres.
+The imaginary sword hanging from his belt contains the Orion Nebula (M42) while further below, the blue supergiant stars Rigel and Salph form the giant’s legs

 Canis Minor (“the lesser dog”) consists mostly of a single white star called Procyon, the 8th brightest star in the night sky, and a faint blue star called Gomeisa.
 Procyon is Greek for ‘before the dog’ and is seen rising in the sky roughly an hour before the dog star Sirius.
-However, Procyon is actually a binary system containing one of Earth’s nearest neighbouring stars at just 10 light years distant.
+However, Procyon is actually a binary system containing one of Earth’s nearest neighboring stars at just 10 light years distant.

-Auriga: A line from Orion’s first leg and the first star in his belt leads onto the distinctive pentagon shaped constellation called Auriga (“the charioteer”).
-It contains an impressive bright, yellow star called Capella, which is the sixth brightest star in the night sky.
+A line drawn from Orion’s first leg and the first star in his belt leads onto the distinctive pentagon-shaped constellation called Auriga (“the charioteer”).
+It contains an impressively bright, yellow star called Capella, which is the sixth brightest star in the night sky.